The Island with Bear Grylls will see a Rich v Poor divide, it's been revealed.

 Bear Grylls said of the show: "It has been incredible to see the effect that The Island has not only on those who undergo the challenge themselves but also from so many millions of viewers around the world.

 "It reminds us that when squeezed and stripped of everything, mankind and womankind still have an amazing spirit of resourcefulness, courage, and endurance, as well as an inspiring ability to form the closest of bonds with those alongside them going through hell."

-The Island 2018 will air six episodes on Channel 4 later this year.
+The Island 2018 will air six episodes on Channel 4 from Monday, April 2.